Let’s face it—losing your job sucks.

 If you’re of two minds about filing for unemployment, think of it this way: You’ve earned it, at least according to Uncle Sam.

-Your benefits were already earmarked for you when you paid taxes out of your paycheck.
-A portion of these taxes went toward a big pot of unemployment insurance.
+Your benefits were already earmarked for you when your employer paid federal and state taxes.
+A portion of these taxes went toward a big pot of unemployment insurance, enough to cover each employee on the payroll.

 Now that you need it, it’s there for you.